MicrosoftDocs/sql-docs/docs/relational-databases/import-export/import-data-from-excel-to-sql.md

 ## OPENROWSET and linked servers
 > [!NOTE]
-> The ACE provider (formerly the Jet provider) that connects to Excel files is intended for interactive client-side use.
+> The ACE provider (formerly the Jet provider) that connects to Excel data sources is intended for interactive client-side use.
 If you use the ACE provider on the server, especially in automated processes or processes running in parallel, you may see unexpected results.

+### Distributed queries

-Import data directly from Excel files by using the `OPENROWSET` or `OPENDATASOURCE` function.
+Import data directly from Excel files by using the Transact-SQL `OPENROWSET` or `OPENDATASOURCE` function.
 This usage is called a *distributed query*.

 Before you can run a distributed query, you have to enable the `ad hoc distributed queries` server configuration option, as shown in the following example.
 For more info, see [ad hoc distributed queries Server Configuration Option](../../database-engine/configure-windows/ad-hoc-distributed-queries-server-configuration-option.md).